airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 const element = figure.add({
   make: 'gl',
-  // Define the custom shader and variables (u_matrix is the element transform
+  // Define the custom shader and variables (u_worldMatrix is the element transform
   // matrix)
   vertexShader: {
     src: vertexShader,
-    vars: ['a_position', 'a_velocity', 'u_matrix', 'u_time'],
+    vars: ['a_position', 'a_velocity', 'u_worldMatrix', 'u_time'],
   },
   // Build in shader with one color for all vertices
   fragShader: 'simple',